cambecc/drnglib/README.md

 ##Overview

-drnglib (Digital Random Number Generator Library) is a Java library that provides access to Intel Secure Key, a hardware random number generator introduced in Ivy Bridge processors.
+drnglib (Digital Random Number Generator Library) is a Java library that provides access to Intel Secure Key, a hardware random number generator introduced in the Ivy Bridge microarchitecture.

 ###See: